 Condition for granting the credit points (Voraussetzungen für die Vergabe von Kreditpunkten): Continuous participation and passed exam.

-Exam date and time: Info from last year, to be updated in due time: The exam will be a 90 minutes in-person exam, taking place at ID 03/139 CIP pool, and will be available on Exam Moodle (https://online-exam.ruhr-uni-bochum.de/course/view.php?id=274) between 11:00am-13:00pm (120 minutes time slot) on the 8th of March 2022.
-Student don't need to start the exam at 11:00am sharp, but will need to make sure that they start no later than 11:30am as the exam will end and your answers will be submitted automatically when the 90 minutes are over.
+1st exam date and time: The exam will be a 90 minutes in-person exam, taking place at ID 03/139 CIP pool, and will be available on Exam Moodle (https://online-exam.ruhr-uni-bochum.de/course/view.php?id=555) between 11:00am-13:00pm (120 minutes time slot) on the 28th of February 2023.
+Students don't need to start the exam at 11:00am sharp, but will need to make sure that they start no later than 11:10am.
+The exam will end and your answers will be submitted automatically when the 90 minutes are over.

 Remarks on online Sessions:

 - It is really annoying to talk to an array of black tiles.
 So please turn on your video.

 - If you do not want to turn on your video, please at least upload a portrait image of yourself, so that we can see your face.
 That is better than a black tile.

 - Do not use other images, like a black cat, terminator, or a galaxy.
 Feel free to do that with your buddies, but I consider that inappropriate in this university teaching context.